HDFMapDigiTemplate

 configs

-Dictionary containing al the relevant mapping information to translate the HDF5 data into a numpy array by HDFReadData.
+Dictionary containing all the relevant mapping information to translate the corresponding device data in the HDF5 file and provide a consistent user interface via File.

 device_adcs